 Server IP Address Enter the IP address of the mail server.
+Server Port Enter the port number on the email server.
 Domain Name Enter the Email server's domain name.
 Unit Name Enter the username used by the WiPort to send Email messages.
+Spaces are not permitted.